 Energy signature

-Energy, defined as the ability to work, is the central concept of thermodynamics.
+Energy, defined as the ability to work, is the central concept of thermodynamics (citation).
 Different systems can have different energetic inputs, including solar, wind, rain, waves, etc. The interaction between these energies performs different types of work; thus, as Kangas (2004) states it, “….each energy signature causes a unique kind of system to develop.”
-Energy signature is directly-related to self-organization because self-organization hierarchies lead to various energy cascades (H. T. Odum 1988).
+And??
+Energy signature is directly-related to self-organization because self-organization hierarchies lead to various energy cascades and??
+Holy jargon - what a field!!
+Lol - you have to break this all down for the readers and explain it (H. T. Odum 1988).
 Emergy, a term popularized by H.T.
 Odum and suggested by Scienceman in 1983 (Brown and Ulgiati 2004), has been used to quantify different units of energy into one such that we can compare and contrast the energetics of a system.”
-Emergy is energy that is required to generate flow or storage (H. T. Odum 1988) and maximum emergy is when all products and by-products are sent back into the system to reinforce source input and augment efficiency.
+Emergy is energy that is required to generate flow or storage (H. T. Odum 1988), and maximum emergy is when all products and by-products are sent back into the system to reinforce source input and augment efficiency (citations).
+Any new papers on this stuff?
 I define emergy as the energy available to generate flow and feedback in a system such as that products and service are directly or indirectly made available.
-Unlike energy, emergy takes economy, resources, politics, and most importantly, the importance of circularity in environmental processes into account.
+Unlike energy, emergy takes economy, resources, politics, and most importantly, the importance of circularity in environmental processes into account (citations to new stuff).
+Define circular economic and environmental processes to please - more new terms - a lot of handle for the examining committee.
 For example, fossil fuels, minerals, and water have more emergy than sunlight because “Sunlight is a dilute energy, and the costs of concentrating are have been already optimized and yield maximized by the millions of year of natural selection for this maximization” (H. T. Odum 1972).
 Sunlight is a powerful energy source because, unlike fossil fuels that have high societal, environmental, and economic costs, sunlight has a very high net energy (true value to society after the costs of getting and concentrating the energy has been subtracted (Brown and Ulgiati 2004)).
 Solar energy should thus be the dominant energy in an ecologically-engineered system as it is the most sustainable energy source.
-Furthermore, energy signatures can also be altered through pulsing and disturbance (W. E. Odum, Odum, and Odum 1995).
+Furthermore, energy signatures can also be altered through pulsing and disturbance (W. E. Odum, Odum, and Odum 1995) - same any new stuff on this?.
 Nature is in fact homeorhetic as opposed to homeostatic (E. P. Odum 2002), meaning there is stabilized flow as opposed to a steady-state.
-Nature’s pulsing contributes to the flow of energy through greater productivity, biological activity, and chemical cycling (Mitsch and Jørgensen 2004).
-Equilibrium thermodynamics allows for the explanation of ecosystems to perturbations (Ruth 2008).
+More terms - define… you almost need a glossary table for the cognate… hmmm Nature’s pulsing contributes to the flow of energy through greater productivity, biological activity, and chemical cycling (Mitsch and Jørgensen 2004) - citations plural possible here?.
+Equilibrium thermodynamics??? allows for the explanation of ecosystems to perturbations (Ruth 2008).
 Pulsing and disturbance can be incorporated in ecological engineering design (for example, by adding fertilizer that has nutrients, turbulence, adding a source of water, adding herbicide, etc.) (Kangas 2004) to encourage the progress and development of the ecosystem in a particular manner.
+And… same end with next steps, future, gaps, tie it all together - so energy and emergy??
+Are best studied through ecological eng… in this way or we need to???

+OK - so Clear this field uses a lot of terms - you need to figure out how to use them but make them clear or define… this field also have a lot of mixed ideas - super cool -but you need to link stuff together and not leave the examiners hanging.

 Preadaptation